ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/index.md

 * [Google's Site Reliability Engineering book](https://sre.google/sre-book/table-of-contents/)

-## Hands-on labs
+## Onboarding tracks

-Now that you understand our community’s mission and philosophy, it’s time to begin your first project.
-To help you get started with CEDILLE, we've prepared hands-on labs where you'll build and deploy your own portfolio website.

-These labs will introduce you to the tools and concepts you’ll use throughout your journey here.
-It’s also a chance to start documenting your work and building your professional presence.

-Click [here](./hands-on-labs/index.md) to get started with the Hands-on Labs.
+Now that you have a good understanding of our philosophy, standards, and domain knowledge, you can choose a track that fits your profile.
+Head to the [next section](./tracks/index.md) to see the available tracks.